NormalVR/Normcore-Documentation/docs/guides/network-profiler.md

 This guide will show you how to use Normcore's network profiler tool to analyze bandwidth use in your application.

-Whether you're trying to reduce bandwidth use to improve performance or reduce your networking costs, the network profiler is a great way to see your bandwidth usage is in real-time.
+Whether you're trying to reduce bandwidth usage to improve performance or lower networking costs, the network profiler is a great way to see your bandwidth usage in real-time.

 ## Getting Started